creativecreature/sturdyc/README.md

 efficient key distribution.
 Evictions are performed per shard based on recency at O(N) time complexity using [quickselect](https://en.wikipedia.org/wiki/Quickselect).

-It has all the functionality you would expect from a caching library, along with additional features designed to help you build _performant_ and _robust_ applications.
-There are examples further down the file that covers the entire API.
-I encourage you to **read these examples in the order they appear**.
+It has all the functionality you would expect from a caching library, but what sets it apart are the additional features which have been designed to make it easier to build more _performant_ and _robust_ applications.

+There are examples further down thise file that covers the entire API, and I encourage you to **read these examples in the order they appear**.
 Most of them build on each other, and many share configurations.
 Here is a brief overview of what the examples are going to cover:

 - [**stampede protection**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#stampede-protection)
 - [**background refreshes**](https://github.com/creativecreature/sturdyc?tab=readme-ov-file#background-refreshes)